Percolation test results sheet 2026

 2. Begin by entering the site location and a description of the ground strata at the top of the form.
 This information is crucial for understanding the context of your test.

 3. In the trial depth section, record the depth of each hole you excavated.
-Ensure that this is at least 300mm below ground level.
+Ensure that these measurements are accurate as they will affect your calculations.

-4. Fill in the time taken for water to seep from 75% to 25% full in seconds for each test.
-This will help calculate your percolation value (Vp).
+4. Fill in the time taken for water to seep away from 75% to 25% full level in seconds.
+This data is essential for calculating the percolation value (Vp).

 See more percolation test results sheet versions